 The Corporation assesses at each reporting date whether there is an indication that an asset value may be impaired.
-The assessment as at April 30, 2022 included the effect of the COVID-19 pandemic on the operating assets of the Corporation.
-No indicators of impairment were identified for property, plant and equipment.
+The assessment as at April 30, 2023 showed no indicators of impairment identified for property, plant and equipment.

 8. INTANGIBLE ASSETS